 What's happened

-Norwegian biathlete Sivert Bakken died in Italy during a training camp.
-Bakken, who had myocarditis, was preparing for the 2026 Winter Olympics.
-His death was confirmed by Italian authorities and the biathlon community expressed deep sadness.
+Norwegian biathlete Sivert Bakken, aged 25, died in Italy during a training camp.
+Bakken, who had a history of myocarditis, was preparing for the 2026 Winter Olympics.
+Authorities confirmed his death, and the biathlon community mourns his loss.

 What's behind the headline?